rubigdata/bigdata-blog-2019-EllenS169/README.md

 In this assignment we explained the internal workings of Spark.
 If you want to read more, click [here](Assignment3/assignment3.md).

 ## Self contained application
 In this assignment we try to create a self contained application.
 However, due to problems this is unforunately not possile.
-If you want to read more, click [here] (Final Project/Final_project.md)
+If you want to read more, click [here] (FinalProject/Final_project.md)